Composite Fermion Nonlinear Sigma Models: Effective Action for Charge Diffusion

-$M_2 = 0$ when $m$ is tuned to $E_F/2$ ($\epsilon = 0$ in the remainder).
-Remarkably the resulting fermion action in Eq.~\eqref{integrateoutaction} precisely coincides with the corresponding action governing retarded and advanced Green's functions of Dirac composite fermion mean-field theory in the presence of quenched vector potential disorder.
-Consequently the derivation of $S_{\rm NLSM}$ from Eq.~\eqref{integrateoutaction} is identical to that in \cite{PhysRevB.100.235124}.
+Since $M_2$ vanishes ($\epsilon = 0$ in the remainder) in the saddle-point solution, the derivation of $S_{\rm NLSM}$ from Eq.~\eqref{integrateoutaction} is identical to that in \cite{PhysRevB.100.235124}.
 In particular, $S_{\rm NLSM}$ contains a topological term \eqref{NLSMgeneral} with $\theta = \pi$.
-In summary, the HLR and Dirac composite fermion NLSMs are identical in the presence of particle-hole symmetric disorder.
+(This is confirmed by the complementary analysis presented in the next section.)
+The saddle-point solution that we found indicates that $\theta = \pi$ is stable against perturbation by particle-hole violating $M_2$.
+This result holds for both the HLR and Dirac composite fermion theories